 This is one of my favorite cheer-up children's movies that's for the whole family.
 Its positivity never becomes too saccharine, and it's a Disney movie that manages to portray complex family life and emotional issues, all punctuated by the alien shenanigans of Stitch.

-7. 'Salt Fat Acid Heat'
+7 'Salt Fat Acid Heat'

 Salt Fat Acid Heat can give you inspiration for both cooking and eating out.
 Samin Nosrat, cookbook author and host of the show, relishes food with such passion, her enthusiasm is infectious, and she shares some of the basic ideas behind good cooking (and eating) that will help you feel like the master of your food destiny.
+8 'Our Planet'

 As you enter your work week, parenting week, or general life week, sometimes it's easy to lose perspective due to the business and stress of life.

 Our Planet, another wonderful nature documentary featuring the voice of David Attenborough, is so incredibly beautiful and inspiring, it will help take you on a miniature journey through the world, to whisk you away for a moment to gain a refreshing perspective on life.

-Taco Chronicles is not just an ode to the taco, but a deep dive into Mexican cuisine, offering insight from people whose love for this iconic food, and for their culture, will give you a newfound appreciation for the taco's importance and how cuisine can inspire us.
+9 'Taco Chronicles' Taco Chronicles is not just an ode to the taco, but a deep dive into Mexican cuisine, offering insight from people whose love for this iconic food, and for their culture, will give you a newfound appreciation for the taco's importance and how cuisine can inspire us.
 10 'Groundhog Day'